 Diagnostic Challenges Sessions

-Diagnostic Dilemmas / Challenges are interactive sessions which will allow genetics professionals to present cases of rare knowns and unknowns, as well as best practices
+Diagnostic Dilemmas / Challenges are interactive sessions which will allow genetics professionals to present cases of rare knowns and unknowns, as well as share best practices.

 ||Laboratory Diagnostic Challenges (Constitutional